Introduction

 Saves bluetooth, Wi-Fi and WWAN device states and powers off removable optical drives depending on your individual settings (disabled in the default configuration).

-Applies the settings profile corresponding to the current power source AC/BAT.
+Applies the settings profile corresponding to the current switching mode, power source and/or configured default.
 Restores charge thresholds and bluetooth, Wi-Fi and WWAN device states depending on your individual settings (disabled in the default configuration).

 Enables or disables builtin bluetooth, Wi-Fi and WWAN devices depending on your individual settings (disabled in the default configuration).